 Otitis media with effusion — Chronic otitis media with effusion (OME) is common in children and adolescents with PCD and can lead to hearing loss.
 The value of tympanostomy in chronic OME due to PCD has been questioned because OME tends to be chronic and recurrent [49,52].
 On the other hand, some authors feel that tympanostomy tubes improve hearing, at least temporarily .
 The general management of OME and the decision about tympanostomy tube placement are discussed in greater detail separately.
 (See "Otitis media with effusion (serous otitis media) in children: Management", section on 'Tympanostomy tubes'.)

 Impaired fertility — Because ciliary immotility (or dysmotility) commonly is associated with abnormal sperm motility, male patients should be informed about possible infertility, and semen analysis should be offered.
 In vitro fertilization techniques, particularly intracytoplasmic sperm injection, have been effective in this setting .
-(See "Evaluation of male infertility" and "Treatment of male infertility".)
+(See "Approach to the male with infertility" and "Treatments for male infertility".)

 Female patients of child-bearing age should be alerted to the possibility of reduced fertility and the extremely rare risk of ectopic pregnancy.
 (See "Evaluation of female infertility".)

 Monitoring — Close, ongoing clinical follow-up is essential in PCD.
 We perform spirometry at every visit, starting at age six.
 Although evidence for this is lacking, we believe that it is useful to obtain an objective measure of lung function and a decrease in forced expiratory volume in one second (FEV1) may occasionally detect a subclinical exacerbation.
 On average, patients undergo spirometry one to three times a year.
 In contrast to its use in cystic fibrosis, the Lung Clearance Index (LCI) does not appear to be a sensitive test of airway disease in advanced PCD .

 Chest radiographs are relatively insensitive measures of bronchiectasis, but are helpful to evaluate changes in respiratory symptoms.